 The growth of our school has presented challenges too in developing and maintaining a sense of connection and community.
-The community has responded to this challenge by expanding our outdoor adventure based learning programs.
-Young people have been actively engaged in our electives of Circus, Boxing, Project Warrior and OZ Tag.
+The community has responded to this challenge by expanding our outdoor adventure-based learning programs.
+Young people have been actively engaged in our electives of Basketball @ the Snakepit, Project Warrior, Futsal and Beach Walk.

-Some minor alterations were made to the site at Towradgi including purchase of ICT Equipment to enhance the learning spaces and make it more accessible for the young people.
-These contributed to a more productive work place.
+A new demountable was installed onsite to serve as the main administration office.
+Some other minor alterations were also made to the site at Towradgi including purchase of ICT Equipment to enhance the learning spaces and make it more accessible for the young people.
+These contributed to a more productive workplace.

 Our sister Flexi School in St Mary's provides a terrific opportunity for staff collaboration and professional development, and rich sharing of ideas.
 Professional learning focused on developing integrated units of work that respond to the wellbeing needs of our young people.
-Units of work are engaging and meaningful for young people, utilising best practice in trauma informed educational strategies from Berry Street Education Modules and project based learning.
+Units of work are engaging and meaningful for young people, utilising best practice in trauma informed educational strategies from Berry Street Education Modules and project-based learning.